Lee Apsey - Improviser, Actor and Teacher

 Lee is an award-winning writer, director, producer and performer across film, theatre and digital media.
-His accomplishments range from winning Best Feature Film at the American Horror Film Festival to multiple sold-out runs at the Edinburgh Fringe, Brighton Fringe and Leicester Square Theatre atop a multi-million viewership across online projects.
+His accomplishments range from lauded TV pilots and feature films, including winning Best Feature Film at the American Horror Film Festival, to multiple sold-out runs at the Edinburgh Fringe, Brighton Fringe and Leicester Square Theatre atop a multi-million viewership across online projects.

 As an improviser he has taught and performed in the UK, Europe, Asia and United States for over a decade.